SilverLinings89/Waveguide/Progress.md

 Once that works I will reimplement the entire part that generates material tensors.
 Maybe also rework it to be able to use bent waveguides.

+# Wednesday, 10th of November

+The hierarchical sweeping preconditioner works. ... !!!
+The next step is to fix the convergence history output.
+For this I need to write the output through the non-local problem class which is available via the shell argument.
+This was an error.
+I had been running the direct solver.
+So if I use a direkt solver on level 1 it works.
+That means that the matrixes assembled on level 1 are correct and their proper solution is what I need.
+The itterative solver only doesn't converge here.
+To figure out why, I will run both solvers on level 1 and figure out what the difference between direct and ittereative solution is.

+# Thursday, 11th of November

+First step is to remove the inefficient pieces of the itterative part.
+Currently there are three steps: Downward sweep, application of the inverses and upward sweep.
+This increases the runtime by 50% for 2 processes.
+I added one additional S_inv to the downward sweep and stored the result in the solution right away.
+This should make apply_local_inverses obsolete.
+Running test.
+I have to be careful here.
+There is a line in the non_local_solver solve() function that enables the direct solver for levels but that isn't controled by the variable GlobalParams.solve_directly.

+There is some bug in the parallel execution that is causing a lock here.
+I will skip this for now becaus ultimately it isn't important.
+This was a stupid mistakes.
+In the perform downward sweep the itterator was an unsigned int being decreased by 1 every step.
+In the original solution >0 was the condition to continue which is fine.
+I changed that to >=0 for the additional step in the downward loop.
+However that is always true for unsigned ints.
+I changed the iterator type to int to avoid this and feel stupid.